iximiuz/awesome-container-tinkering/DISTRIBUTIONS.md

 ### Nexus

 [Nexus Repository](https://help.sonatype.com/en/docker-registry.html) supports Docker registries with the Docker repository and OCI Image format for hosted and proxy repositories.
 You can expose these repositories to the client-side tools directly or as a repository group, which is a repository that merges and exposes the contents of multiple repositories in one convenient URL.
-The Nexus general artifact management solution for multiple package systems like, Helm Charts, Java/Maven, Go, PyPi, NpM, NuGet, R, RubyGems, Yum or raw artifacts.
+The Nexus general artifact management solution for multiple package systems like Helm Charts, Java/Maven, Go, PyPi, NpM, NuGet, R, RubyGems, Yum, or raw artifacts.

 ### Artifactory

-[JFrog Artifactory](https://jfrog.com/de/artifactory/) is the comprehensive solution for storing and overseeing all your artifacts, binaries, packages, files, containers, and components, essential for your software supply chain.
+[JFrog Artifactory](https://jfrog.com/de/artifactory/) is a comprehensive solution for storing and overseeing all your artifacts, binaries, packages, files, containers, and components essential for your software supply chain.

 As the central hub for DevOps, JFrog Artifactory seamlessly integrates with your existing tools and processes, enhancing automation, ensuring integrity, and fostering best practices throughout your workflow.